msm-code/PseudoBF2/README.md

 }
 ```

-PseudoBF compiler can convert above codedirectly to brainf..k (creating this monstrosity):
+PseudoBF compiler can convert above code directly to brainf..k (creating this monstrosity):

 ```
 +[>+<[-[-[-[-[-[-[-[-[-[-[-[-[-[-[-[-[-[-[-[-[-[-[-[-[-[-[-[-[-[-[-[-[-[-[-[-[-[